ADACS-Australia/KLuken_HPC_training_2022B/_episodes/05_AccessingHPCResources.md

 ### Other
 In addition to NCMAS, Pawsey offer a [Partner Merit Allocation Scheme](https://support.pawsey.org.au/documentation/display/US/The+Pawsey+Partner+Merit+Allocation+Scheme), which is very similar to NCMAS in terms of application details and resourcing, however the Chief Investigator must be employed at a Pawsey Partner institution (CSIRO, Curtin University, Edith Cowan University, Murdoch University and the University of Western Australia).

-OzStar also has a non-merit allocation scheme (which we are currently using for this workshop), whereby Australian astronomers can have access to the facility and compete for un-used resources via the SLURM scheduler.
+OzSTAR also has a non-merit allocation scheme (which we are currently using for this workshop), whereby Australian astronomers can have access to the facility and compete for un-used resources via the SLURM scheduler.

 [Azure](https://azure.microsoft.com/en-au/) / [GCloud](https://cloud.google.com/) / [AWS](https://aws.amazon.com/) all offer cloud computing services which can provide expandable computing services on a user pays basis.
 Cloud computing is often not an affordable replacement for a dedicated HPC facility, however it can still be cheaper than buying and managing a system of your own, especially when you don't require the system to be run for more than a few weeks or months.